logo

 • Seeks feedback on options to amend freshwater national direction to better reflect the interests of all water users.

-Package 4: Going for Housing Growth (starting soon)
+Package 4: Going for Housing Growth

-DairyNZ is prepared for this consultation
+DairyNZ is prepared for freshwater reform

 The DairyNZ policy and science teams have been proactively preparing for this consultation, working with independent experts to develop an alternative national freshwater management framework.
 This puts us in a strong position to deliver a constructive, science-based response.